nikoschalikias/STM32F103C6_CAN2/tasks.md

 - [ ] 16.
 Create remote GitHub CANALL board repo
 - [ ] 17.
 Get new Photos from the legacy CANALL setup
 - [ ] 18.
 Test operation of the legacy CANALL setup
+- [ ] 19.
+Create a movie for the CANALL test